Hecktagon/startup/notes.md

 ### Varibles & Types:
 **Variables:**
 `var variable_name` - This one is outdated, and should be avoided to avoid hard-to-debug errors.
+The problem with var, unlike const or let, is that it ignores block scope.
+Variables declared with var are always logically hoisted to the top of the function.
 `let variable_name` - a normal variable, can be changed.
 `const const_name` - a varible that throws an error if you try to change it.